jhan15/facial_emotion_recognition/README.md

 Recognize the facial emotions in 7 categories: angry, disgust, fear, happy, sad, surprise, neutral.

 ## Model
 The API for face detection is Google's [mediapipe API](https://github.com/google/mediapipe).
-The model for emotion recognition is a 11-layer (8 convs + 3 fcs) VGG style network.
+The model for emotion recognition is a 15-layer (8 convs + 4 pooling + 3 fcs) VGG style network.

 ```bash
 Pipeline